 Choosing your ingredients

 Of course the choice of ingredients is key.
 For the zucchini, try to find if you can the more lightly colored, striated variety known as zucchine romanesche.
 They are a rarity here in the US, but I did manage to find some earlier this summer at a local farmers market.
 Failing that, look for younger (hence smaller) zucchini with lighter skins.
-I find they have much better flavor and texture than the larger, darker zucchini that, when I first moved back to the States some years back, I mistook for cucumbers.
+I find they have much better flavor and texture than the larger, darker zucchini.

 Provolone del monaco

 Besides the zucchini, the star of spaghetti alla Nerano is the cheese.
 The classic choice in contemporary recipes is provolone di monaco, a DOP cheese from the Sorrento peninsula.
-Provolone, like mozzarella, is a pasta filata, or stretched curd, cheese, in which, once the curd is separated from the whey, it is mixed and kneaded in hot water until it reaches a soft, elastic, stringy texture.
-But unlike mozzarella, provolone is hung up to age.
+Provolone, like mozzarella, is a pasta filata, or stretched curd, cheese.
+Once the curd is separated from the whey, it is mixed and kneaded in hot water until it reaches a soft, elastic, stringy texture.
+Unlike mozzarella, provolone is then hung up to age.
 The longer the cheese is aged, the harder its texture and the sharper its flavor.
 Provolone dolce is relatively young, aged 2-3 months, and still quite mild in flavor, while provolone piccante is aged over four months and quite sharp in taste.

 Provolone del monaco, or “Monk’s Provolone” is one of only two types of provolone to enjoy DOP status, along with provolone valpadano, produced in the Po Valley in norther Italy.
 The milk comes from local Agerolese cows, which is said to give it its unique flavor.
 It is aged at least 180 days.